 - learn how to read a degree audit;

-- pursue an in-depth course of study within a major field chosen from those offered at St. Olaf or independently developed with the assistance and approval of The Center for Integrative Studies.
-A major must be declared by March 15 of the sophomore year using the Request to Add or Drop a Major, Concentration, or Emphasis form found in the SIS; however, students are strongly encouraged to declare a major as soon as possible.
+- pursue a profound course of study within a major field chosen from those offered at St. Olaf or independently developed with the assistance and approval of the Center for Integrative Studies.
+A major MUST be declared by March 15 of the sophomore year using the Request to Add or Drop a Major, Concentration, or Emphasis form found in SIS; however, students are strongly encouraged to declare a major as soon as possible.
 In addition to a major, students may choose to declare an area of emphasis or a concentration;

-- become aware of the large number of services available on campus.
+- become aware of the large number of services and resources available on campus.